Multi-Fibers Bundles as a new model for high-dimensional Spacetimes: Beyond five dimensions.

 Theoretical evidences, like string theory, suggest the need for a spacetime with more than five dimensions.
-We want to present in this paper a mathematical structure generalizing the fiber bundle, that enable the possible inclusion of such other dimensions that might model geometrically multiple physical effects.
-Note however that we do not pretend here to model precisely such other fields, but that we just want to present a possible mathematical frame.
+We want to present in this section a possible extension of our model, that preserve the results obtained so far for the inclusion of electromagnetism, but that enable the possible inclusion of such other dimensions that might model geometrically other physical effects.
+Although we do not pretend here to model precisely other known physical interactions, we present a geometric structure giving a possible way, for instance, to model or encode deviations from standard 4-dimensional General Relativity, or "dark" effects such as dark matter or energy.